-The AI revolution in UX
+The AI-revolution in UX design

 Happy Sunday.
 "Don't worry, you'll hit 'em over the head with data."
 This quote was a highlight of my week.
 Inspiring me to hit y'all over the head with my perspective on AI and UX.